 In Missouri, the law is clear about when you need to involve the police.
 You must report a car accident if anyone is injured, if there’s a fatality, or if the property damage appears to be more than $500.
 Given the cost of car repairs, most accidents will easily meet that damage threshold.
 Calling the police creates an official, unbiased record of the incident.
 This police report is a critical piece of evidence for insurance companies and is essential if you need to explore your legal options later on.
 Don’t skip this step, even if the other driver suggests handling it privately.

-Use Springfield’s Walk-In Crash Report option
+Using Springfield’s Walk-In Report System

 Sometimes, in a minor fender-bender with no obvious injuries, the police may not come to the scene.
 If that happens, you still need to get the accident documented.
 The city of Springfield offers a helpful solution: the Walk-In Crash Report option.
 You can go to the Springfield Police Headquarters and file a report in person.
 This ensures that even a small incident is officially recorded, which is vital for your insurance claim.
 It’s a simple, proactive step you can take to make sure all your bases are covered, providing a formal record that proves the accident occurred.